Documentation

 Response mocking Pro

 Forward live webhook events to a local server — no ngrok or tunnel required.
 Set a forward URL (e.g. http://localhost:3000/webhook) in the endpoint settings.
-While your browser tab is open, every incoming event is relayed directly from the browser to your local server via a POST request.
+Every incoming event is relayed directly from the browser to your local server via a POST request.

 Slack notifications Pro